 Home » Pet Food Matters » Commitment to Safety » Proper Handling and Storage at Home

-When handling pet food and treats at home, it is a good idea to follow proven sanitary practices like you use in your own kitchen.
-This includes washing your hands after handling pet treats and toys, especially those that have been chewed by a pet.
+When handling pet food and treats at home, it is a good idea to follow sound sanitary practices to keep your pet and family safe.
+Some steps include:

 Pet food manufacturers provide feeding directions on their labels.
 Pet lovers can read these suggested feeding directions for guidelines.
 Click here to read more about feeding and treat suggestions.